 A Boy & His Blob

-To find these treasures and explore the underworld you’ll have to rely on Blob.
+To find these treasures and explore the underworld you will have to rely on Blob.
 Feeding the blob different jelly beans transforms him into one of fourteen forms.
 These forms are incredibly varied, from the obvious like a ladder to the unexpected, like a hummingbird.
 There are so many that it is possible to solve puzzles multiple ways with some creativity.
 Experimenting and stumbling onto a solution is one of the game’s strongest elements.
-Like a PC adventure game sometimes you’ll have to think outside the box.
+Like a PC adventure game sometimes you have to think outside the box.
 Obviously a torch can burn away cobwebs but who would have the courage to use an umbrella to block falling rocks?
 Its in these moments that the game’s premise truly shines.

 In Closing

-A Boy and His Blob is truly a unique title.
+A Boy and His Blob is a truly unique title.
 But ingenuity only gets you so far.
 Sloppy controls, a lack of direction, and obtuse design make an otherwise innovative title a chore and not fun.
 This one needed more work.

 Leave a Reply